-Have something on the plate you know your kids will eat
+Have something familiar your picky eater will eat

-Have set rules that are the same rules for everyone.
+Have set rules that are the same for everyone

 The golden rule at our house is you have to eat the number of bites according to your age.
 My son is 6, so he has to eat *at least* 6 bites of the food he doesn’t like before he can leave the table.
-Same rule applies to my 10 year old daughter and 3 year old son.
+The same rule applies to my 10-year-old daughter and 3-year-old son.
 (Our time outs work the same way.
 If sister is going to be sassy, she gets a 10-minute time out in the corner.)

 I will say things can get tricky because my daughter hates rice, my son hates potatoes and my youngest is hesitant to eat any kind of pasta (besides macaroni and cheese), so if I’m serving those items I serve them separately from the main dish so its easy for my kids to eat what they like and then quickly take the bites of the things they don’t like.
 Example: if I’m serving stew with mashed potatoes, I’ll leave the mashed potatoes on one side of the plate and the stew on the other so the stew is easy to eat and my little one can easily eat his stew potato-free and take his small bites of potatoes and be done with dinner quicker.
 Less arguing when the food isn’t touching.

 Don’t cave.
 Rules are rules.

 If children know they can talk their way out of eating dinner, believe you me, they will do it every.single.time.
 So, it’s important to stick to your guns.
 But at the same time, don’t be a jerk about it either.
 Just kindly state the rule and say “I’m so sorry you’re having a hard time eating your mashed potatoes.
 Maybe after you get your bites in, we can come up with something you would want to eat for dinner tomorrow.”
 You want to keep it as positive an experience as possible.
 You getting angry or frustrated with your child is a reaction to their response, not an appropriate action to help them understand and get through it.